 We are pleased with the progress of the PLFSOM.
 Since the survey visit for preliminary accreditation in November 2008, we have recruited a talented and enthusiastic faculty group that has designed, developed, and implemented a highly integrated, clinically relevant basic science educational program.
 We have also developed the administrative and information technology infrastructure needed to deliver a centrally organized, coordinated, and coherent curriculum.
-We have recruited and seated two well qualified classes from a large pool of applicants, and are actively interviewing students for a third cohort.
+We have recruited and seated two well qualified classes from a large pool of applicants and are actively interviewing students for a third cohort.
 We are also making good progress in the development of the year 3-4 clerkship components of our curriculum.
 Clerkship directors have been appointed, goals and objectives have been developed, instructional methods described, clinical conditions identified, level of student responsibility and setting of service specified, and assessment strategies have been formulated.
-The PLFSOM has also made tremendous strides in developing its research enterprise, thus ensuring that medical students are trained in an environment of inquiry and knowledge creation.
+The PLFSOM has also made tremendous strides in developing its research enterprise, thus ensuring that medical students will be trained in an environment of inquiry and knowledge creation.

 Our strengths include the following:

-- Extraordinary support from the state, the University, University Medical Center, and the community. - An experienced, energetic, and well qualified team of administrators and chairs who work well together and who are united in their commitment to creating a first-rate medical school, coupled with a commitment by the dean's office to invest in the professional development of the schools administrative leaders. - An experienced, well qualified, and enthusiastic faculty who were recruited expressly for the purposes of designing, developing, and implementing the curriculum. - A highly integrated approach to teaching basic biomedical sciences in the context of clinical applications. - Over 35 years experience, as an institution, in the training of third and fourth year medical students as a regional clinical campus of TTUHSC in Lubbock.

-- Access to a large patient population that is more than adequate to meet the training needs of medical students and that is well matched to the educational goals and objectives of the medical school. - A geographic setting that exposes students to the social, cultural, and economic determinants of health and that facilitates the acquisition of the skills needed to provide culturally appropriate care to diverse patient populations. - A well organized and institutionally supported faculty development program, through which over 40% of the school's faculty have received training and continuing professional development. - State-of-the-art research and educational facilities. - A rapidly growing research program based in four Centers of Excellence in infectious diseases, neuroscience, cancer, and obesity and diabetes.
+- Extraordinary support from the state, the University, University Medical Center, and the community. - An experienced, energetic, and well qualified team of administrators and chairs who work well together and who are united in their commitment to creating a first-rate medical school, coupled with a commitment by the dean's office to invest in the professional development of the schools administrative leaders. - An experienced, well qualified, and enthusiastic faculty who were recruited expressly for the purposes of designing, developing, and implementing the curriculum. - A highly integrated approach to teaching basic biomedical sciences in the context of clinical applications. - Over 35 years experience, as an institution, in the training of third and fourth year medical students as a regional clinical campus of TTUHSC in Lubbock. - Access to a large patient population that is more than adequate to meet the training needs of medical students and that is well matched to the educational goals and objectives of the medical school. - A unique social and cultural setting that enhances opportunities for students to acquire the skills needed to care for diverse patient populations in culturally appropriate ways and to gain an understanding of the social determinants of health. - A well organized, and institutionally supported, faculty development program, through which over 40% of the school's faculty have received training and continuing professional development. - State-of-the-art research and educational facilities. - A rapidly growing research program based in four Centers of Excellence in infectious diseases, neuroscience, cancer, and obesity and diabetes.

 We also recognize that there are a number of challenges that we must addresses in order to both capitalize upon, and maintain, our strengths.
-These challenges include the following:
+Challenges that we have identified through our self-study process include the following: